AlpAydinoglu/starter-hugo-academic/content/project/example6/index.md

 ---
 title: Sliding mode control of a 3-DOF helicopter
-summary: Control of a 3-DOF helicopter with a hierarchical sliding mode controller with PID surface, including hardware implementation
+summary: Control of a 3-DOF helicopter with a hierarchical sliding mode controller with PID surface, including hardware implementation <br /> **Undergraduate Thesis**
 weight: 15

 tags: